ChenLiu-1996/CUTS/README.md

 ```
 Installation usually takes between 20 minutes and 1 hour on a normal desktop computer.

+The installation method above has been verified on a few different devices.
+Alternatively, you can try to use the `environment.yaml` or `requirements.txt` to install, but these are not verified.

 ## DEBUG Notes
 <details>
   <summary>Regarding "dead lock" (e.g., never-ending repeated `Time out!`) when generating results.</summary>